alan-turing-institute/AnnotateChange/README.md

   excellent
   tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
   for an introduction to Flask.
-The [flask.sh](./flask.sh) shell script loads the appropriate environment variables and runs the application in a virtual environment managed by Poetry.
+The [flask.sh](./flask.sh) shell script loads the appropriate environment variables and runs the application.

 * The application handles user management and is centered around the idea of a "task" which links a particular user to a particular time series to